terrancehah/whole-ios/docs/app-flow.md

 ## Anonymous User Provisioning and Backend Account Creation
 - **Anonymous User Provisioning:**
-  - On first launch, the app generates a random email and password and signs up the user with Supabase Auth.
+  - On first launch, the app generates a random email and password and signs up the user with Supabase Auth **as part of onboarding**.
   - These credentials are stored securely for silent login on future launches.
   - All user data (preferences, favorites, premium state) is linked to this backend account from the start, even before explicit login.
   - When the user later logs in with Google, Apple, or email, all data is migrated from the anonymous account to the new authenticated account.